toUpperCase78/real-racing-3-vehicles/README.md

 * `In Main Career`: Indicates whether or not the vehicle is involved in main career series
 * `In Season 1` : Indicates whether or not the vehicle is involved in special events, limited-time series or bonus career series in all rounds of Season 1
 * `In Season 2` : Indicates whether or not the vehicle is involved in special events, limited-time series or bonus career series in all rounds of Season 2

+## Additional Dataset

+In the meantime, an additional dataset was uploaded, containing all the series across all different disciplines and tiers from **Motorsports** and **Road Collection** (including special career series and exclusive series) for the latest version of Real Racing 3.

+Each row represents the main tab, name of the group, name of the series and individual vehicle with the manufacturer-model name belonging to that series.
+So, please make sure taking a look at the new dataset to observe the eligibility of any vehicle you enjoy!

 ## My Data Analyses